-She'd come there for amusement, she said; for amusement alone; and, perhaps, when she got back, to write a book about it.
-If he'd read that book in London, it would have been nothing, noly monotone, lier persistence per villages on pt a great deal and the reason nly by a thin North African s.
-Indeed, it is ding serve the ie village cowhamber rises a ich the mules ads projecting one sleeps in. rried his mind em, Owen had istomed; what as Ionê's closa divided transplanks; and ds, as well as end where the ar Ionê's deep hild's, rise and nvisible bosom. erefore, and of thus strangely t, she said; for when she got he'd read that been nothing, nothing.
-But meeting Ionê out there, in the flesh, among the wild hills of Morocco, in her masculine attire and with her free English spirit-for after all, it was English-she seemed to him more like some creature from the realms of fairyland-some Hellenic nymph, Oread or Dryad revived, in this alien world of woman-enslaving Islam.
-Not that Ione seemed to think much of her own exploit herself.
+She'd come there for amusement, she said; for amusement alone, and perhaps, when she got back, to write a book about it.
+If he'd read that book in London, it would have been nothing, nothing.
+But meeting Ione out there, in the flesh, among the wild hills of Morocco, in her masculine attire and with her free English spirit-for, after all, it was English-she seemed to him more like some creature from the realms of fairyland: some Hellenic nymph, Oread or Dryad revived, in this alien world of woman-enslaving Islam.

+Not that Ionê seemed to think much of her own exploit herself.
 It was that that put the finishing touch to her singular character.
-She talked as though it were quite a matter of course for a girl of nineteen to be traveling alone in man's clothes through the mountains of North Africa.
-A mere detail of convenience on an out-of-theway route.
+She talked as though it were quite a matter of course for a girl of nineteen to be travelling alone in man's clothes through the mountains of North Africa.
+A mere detail of convenience on an out-of-the-way route.
 An accident of caprice.
 Owen admired her all the more for it.

 But she must have money, too.
-That was bad.
-Or else how could she come such trips as this by horself?
-Owen didn't dream of marriage yethe was only just turned twenty-but he had a prejudice against money, especially in a woman.
+That was bed.
+Or else how could she come such trips as this by herself?
+Owen didn't dream of marriage yet-he was only just turned twenty-but he had a prejudice against money, especially in a woman.
 Most wholesome-minded men would prefer to work for the girl of their choice themselves, and let her owe everything to them, rather than put up with a wife who could keep them or help them, and make them lose their sense of perfect independence.

 At last he dozed off.
-Even so, he slept but lightly.
-He was aware of the bites of each individual flea in all that populous room, and heard in his dreams the various droning notes of each responsive jackal.
-Earlier than usual next morning, Mr. Hayward waked him up with a gentle touch on his shoulder.
-"Lêve-toi," he said in French, which they talked together oftener than not for practice sake on these holiday outings-thorough colloquial French is so useful for young men in the diplomatic service.
-"We must get under way pretty early this morning, or we shall sleep à la belle étoile.
+Even so he slept but lightly.
+He was aware of the bite of each individual flea in all that populous room, and heard in his dreams the various droning notes of each responsive jackal.

+Earlier than usual next morning Mr. Hayward waked

+him up with a gentle touch on his shoulder.

+'Lève-toi,' he said in French, which they talked together oftener than not, for practice' sake, on these holiday outings-thorough colloquial French is so useful for young men in the diplomatic service.
+'We must get under way pretty early this morning or we shall sleep a la belle étoile.
 I'm thinking of a long stage.
-Dress quick, and come out to me."
-He didn't say why.
-But Owen fancied he knew, for all that.
-Mr. Hayward was anxious to get well started on the road before Ione was up-and the opposite direction from the one she meant to go in.
-In that hope, however, the wise guardian of youth was unexpectedly frustrated.
-For scarcely had they gone out into the cool court-yard, from the stuffy room where they'd passed the night in their rugs amid the hot breath of the cattle, when a lively voice broke in upon them, "Good-morning, friends; good-morning.
-Isn't it just stifling in there?
-I'm out half an hour before you."
-It was Ionê, sure enough, up, and dressed betimes, in fez and white shirt, even prottier in the fresh morning air than last night after her journey.
-Did she always rise so early, Owen wondered to himself; or had she got up on purpose-he hardly dared to ask it of his own soul, for he had the modesty of a man-well, on purpose to say good-by to them?
+Dress quick, and come out to me.

+He didn't say why; but Owen fancied he knew, for all that.
+Mr. Hayward was anxious to get well started on the road before Ionê was up, and in the opposite direction rom the one she meant to go in.

+In that hope, however, the wise guardian of youth was unexpectedly frustrated; for scarcely had they gone out into the cool courtyard from the stuffy room where they'd passed the night in their rugs amid the hot breath of the cattle, when a lively voice broke in upon them:

+'Good-morning, friends; good-morning.
+Isn't it just stifling in there!
+I'm out half an hour before you.'

+It was Ionê, sure enough, up and dressed betimes, in fez and white shirt, even prettier in the fresh morning air than last night after her journey.
+Did she always rise so early?
+Owen wondered to himself; or had she got up on purpose-he hardly dared to ask it of his own soul, for he had the modesty of a man-well, on purpose to say good-bye to then?

 Ionê, however, didn't leave them long in doubt.
-"Oh, Mr. Hayward," she said, after a few mint for practice horough colloung men in the get under way shall sleep à la a long stage.